NishaKuppuswamy/Distributed-Text-Editor/README.md

 Click the **Share URL** button to get the link for sharing with other users to collaborate

-When others use this URL they can connect with the initiator and other users using this URL.
+When others use this URL they can connect with the initiator and other users who are using this URL.